How to Become an Oregon School Counselor

 I have already earned a college degree…

-Fulfill educational requirements through one of the following avenues:
+Certification can be attained after following one of the following avenues:

 1. Earn a Master’s degree or higher in counseling, education, or a related behavioral science from a regionally accredited school.
 In addition, you will need to complete an initial graduate program in school counseling.
 The link below lists education programs offered in Oregon: